EyeSift

 What is burstiness and why does it matter?

-How do GPTZero, Originality.ai, and Copyleaks score perplexity differently?
+How do GPTZero, Originality.ai, Copyleaks, and Turnitin differ?

 Can I improve a low perplexity score in my writing?